Your Team Spends 31 Hours a Week in Meetings. What Comes Out of Them?

 Follow-up trails, response gaps, execution evidence

-Accountability Intelligence
+Command Intelligence

 Every commitment tracked from verbal promise to documented delivery